Capitol police were overrun, ‘left naked’ against rioters

 But other videos show officers trying in vain to keep the crowd from breaking into the building.
 One disturbing video shows a bloodied Metropolitan police officer screaming for help as he’s crushed by protesters inside the Capitol building.
 The young officer is pinned between a riot shield and metal door.
 Bleeding from the mouth, he cries out in pain and screams, “Help!”

-In another stunning video, a lone police officer tries to hold off a mob of demonstrators from cracking into the lobby.
+In another stunning video, a lone police officer tries to hold off a mob of demonstrators from breaking into the lobby.
 He fails.

 One officer died in the riot and at least a dozen were injured.
 The officials wouldn’t reveal the specific number of officers on-duty over concerns about disclosing operational details, but confirmed that the numbers were on par with a routine protest and day where lawmakers would be present.